PerfectlySoft/PerfectDocs/guide/HTTPServer.md

 Before receiving and handling requests, one must start up one or more HTTP servers.
 Servers are configured and started using functions available in the `HTTPServer` namespace.
 You can start a Perfect HTTP server in one of three possible ways, depending on your need to control the finer aspects of the process.

-1. Using a configuration file.
+1. Using structured configuration data (a dictionary or JSON file).
 2. Using the HTTPServer.launch functions.
 3. Manually instantiating an HTTPServer object, setting its configurable properties and calling its `start()` function.